ztellman/aloha/README.markdown

-Aloha is a webserver, implemented using [Netty](http://netty.io) and Clojure, which conforms to the [Ring](https://github.com/mmcgrana/ring) spec.
+Aloha is a webserver, implemented using [Netty](http://netty.io) and Clojure.

 ```clj
 (use 'aloha.core)